Why did my Amazon Elasticsearch Service node crash?

-One of the nodes in my Amazon Elasticsearch Service cluster is down.
+One of the nodes in my Amazon Elasticsearch Service (Amazon ES) cluster is down.
 Why did the node fail and how can I prevent this from happening again?

 Each Amazon ES node runs on a separate Amazon Elastic Compute Cloud (Amazon EC2) instance.
-A failed node is an instance that is not responding to heartbeat signals from the other nodes.
+A failed node is an instance that isn't responding to heartbeat signals from the other nodes.
 Heartbeat signals are periodic signals that monitor the availability of the data nodes in the cluster.

 Here are common causes of failed cluster nodes: